LSchlierf/CrashTestFuzz/README.md

 ### Code considerations

-Should your SUT log with timestamps, consider teaching DBHWBench how to read them by amending the function `suttimestamp` in `utils.py`.
+Should your SUT log with timestamps, consider teaching CrashTestFuzz how to read them by amending the function `suttimestamp` in `utils.py`.
 This will enable log merging, otherwise all log lines will be interpreted as having timestamp 0, meaning they will be at the very beginning of everything.

 If you want to use the cmd line option `--walfile auto`, consider adding the path of the WAL-file for your SUT to the dict `WAL_FILES` in `main.py`.
 The file path should be qualified from the directory that lazyfs mounts to.